zouabimourad/angular2-spring/README.md

 # angular2-spring
-This example shows how to do a paginated table with Angular 2 and Spring ( RestController )
+This example shows how to do a paginated table with Angular 2 and Spring Boot ( RestController )

 ## Installation